Allu Sirish: Career

 Sirish made his lead debut with the Telugu–Tamil bilingual film Gouravam (2013) opposite Yami Gautam, produced by Prakash Raj and directed by Radha Mohan.
 Though a commercial failure, it managed to have a fair share of reviews from critics for its theme.
 Kotha Janta (2014), a romantic comedy directed by Maruthi was about two different minded co-workers falling in love and the drama that ensues.
 It was the 3rd most watched Telugu movie of the year through satellite screening, which is quite a feat for a small budget film.
 Srirasthu Subhamastu (2016), directed by Parasuram, was a love story with family drama.
 The film got mixed to positive response from critics.
 He was announced as the second lead opposite Mohanlal in 1971: Beyond Borders (2017), directed by Major Ravi, making this his debut in Malayalam.
 In 2017, he starred in the film Okka Kshanam, which was a sci-fi thriller based on the concept of parallel lives.
 The film was critically acclaimed.
 In 2019, He starred in the film ABCD – American Born Confused Desi, which was a Telugu remake of the Malayalam film with the same name, starring Dulquer Salmaan.
 The film was a story of a rich spoilt brat who gets kicked out of his house and finds it hard to reform.
 The film was released to mixed reviews.

 He was given the "Crossover Star of the Year" award at the Lulu Fashion Awards in 2019 for his Malayalam entry.

 His next appearance was in 2022, in the movie Urvasivo Rakshasivo, opposite to Anu Emmanuel.

+Personal life

+Allu Sirish announced his engagement to Nayanika Reddy on 1 October 2025 on Instagram and the engagement ceremony was held on 31 October 2025.
+The couple got married on 6 March 2026 in Hyderabad, in the presence of their family and closest friends.